-- A. Prepare and submit to the Secretary of Commerce (Secretary) a Fishery Ecosystem Plan (FEPa) with respect to each fishery in need of management surrounding its geographical area of authority and, from time to time, such amendments to each such plan as necessary: - B. Prepare comments on any application for foreign fishing transmitted to it by the Secretary of State, and any Fishery Ecosystem Plan or amendment transmitted to it by the Secretary of Commerce; - C. Conduct public hearings, in the geographic area concerned, to allow interested persons an opportunity to be heard in the development of Fishery Ecosystem Plans and amendments to such plan, and with respect to the administration and implementation of the provisions of the Act; - D. Prepare reports as the Council deems appropriate, as requested by the Secretary of Commerce, or as required by Congress; - E. Review on a continuing basis, and revise as appropriate, the assessments and specifications made with respect to the maximum sustainable yield, optimum yield, domestic annual processing, joint venture processing, domestic annual harvesting and the total allowable level of foreign fishing for each fishery under a Fishery Ecosystem Plan within its geographic area of authority; - F. Prepare comments on any FEP plan or amendment prepared by the Secretary which is transmitted by the Council under Section 304(c)(4) of the Act; - G. Establish annual catch limits for each of its managed fisheries, as appropriate, that may not exceed the fishing level recommendations established by mechanisms and processes under the Act;
+- A. Prepare and submit to the Secretary of Commerce (Secretary) a Fishery Ecosystem Plan (FEP^a) with respect to each fishery in need of management surrounding its geographical area of authority and, from time to time, such amendments to each such plan as necessary; - B. Prepare comments on any application for foreign fishing transmitted to it by the Secretary of State, and any Fishery Ecosystem Plan or amendment transmitted to it by the Secretary of Commerce; - C. Conduct public hearings, in the geographic area concerned, to allow interested persons an opportunity to be heard in the development of Fishery Ecosystem Plans and amendments to such plan, and with respect to the administration and implementation of the provisions of the Act; - D. Prepare reports as the Council deems appropriate, as requested by the Secretary of Commerce, or as required by Congress; - E. Review on a continuing basis, and revise as appropriate, the assessments and specifications made with respect to the maximum sustainable yield, optimum yield, domestic annual processing, joint venture processing, domestic annual harvesting and the total allowable level of foreign fishing for each fishery under a Fishery Ecosystem Plan within its geographic area of authority; - F. Prepare comments on any FEP plan or amendment prepared by the Secretary which is transmitted by the Council under Section 304(c)(4) of the Act; - G. Establish annual catch limits for each of its managed fisheries, as appropriate, that may not exceed the fishing level recommendations established by mechanisms and processes under the Act; - H. Establish the organizational structure and procedures to carry out provisions of the Act relating to Pacific Insular Area Fishery Agreements, Community Development Program, Western Pacific Demonstration Projects and the Western Pacific Sustainable Fisheries Fund; - I. Develop multi-year research priorities for fisheries, fisheries interactions, habitats and

-&lt;sup>a 2010 implementation of the five place-based FEPs (American Samoa, Mariana Islands, Hawaii, Pelagics and PRIAs) replaced the Council's existing species-based Fishery Management Plan (FMP).
+^a 2010 implementation of the five place-based FEPs (American Samoa, Mariana Islands, Hawaii, Pelagics and PRIAs) replaced the Council's existing species-based Fishery Management Plan (FMP).

-- H. Establish the organizational structure and procedures to carry out provisions of the Act relating to Pacific Insular Area Fishery Agreements, Community Development Program, Western Pacific Demonstration Projects and the Western Pacific Sustainable Fisheries Fund; - I. Develop multi-year research priorities for fisheries, fisheries interactions, habitats and other areas of research that are necessary for management purposes, in the manner prescribed in the Act; - J. Participate in international negotiations concerning any fishery matters under the cognizance of the Council.
+- other areas of research that are necessary for management purposes, in the manner prescribed in the Act; - J. Participate in international negotiations concerning any fishery matters under the cognizance of the Council.
 The Council also expects to be consulted during preliminary discussions leading to U.S. positions on international fishery matters, including the allocation of fishery resources to other nations within its area of authority; and - K. Conduct any other activities which are required by or provided for in the Act or which are necessary and appropriate to the foregoing functions.